Aiden280/minecraft-server-test/README.md

 # this repo is the source code of this website: https://onlinemc.vercel.app/
 # PLEASE MAKE A FORK RN , THIS WILL BE DELETED
 ## feel free to make a pull request
+## if you have any questions go to the Discussions tap and ask your question there!
 ### the committed pull requests are updated on the site automaticlly
 ### if the website didnt work then use this github page : https://radmanplays.github.io/
 ### the committed pull requests on the github page may take up to 30 secs to update